 Most important part of college exposure process is knowing how good you are.
 Knowing your value to a college coach will make your recruiting process simpler and more effective.

-These are kicking practice distances and hang times that you should be able to achieve on a calm, warm day, with a decent, broken-in leather footballs, in the summer before your senior season of high school.
+These are kicking practice distances and hang times that you should be able to achieve on a calm, warm day, with decent, broken-in leather football, in the summer before your senior season of high school.

 - 55+ yard field goal range off the ground.
 60+ FG range off a 1-inch block.